Watching someone faint can be scary, and you might feel helpless if you don't know how to look after them.

-1. Respond and Call
+1. React and call

 2. Check Vitals

 Examine the person and check for breathing, a pulse, and anything lodged in the throat.
-If you do see something in his or her throat and it’s loose, reach into the mouth and remove it.
-If the object is stuck or lodged firmly, don’t try to grab it; instead, begin performing CPR.
-In any scenario where the person stops breathing or has no pulse, you should perform an appropriate version of CPR depending on the cause of unconsciousness, the age of the victim, and your training.
+If you see something in their throat that is loose, reach into their mouth and remove it.
+If the object is tight or firmly anchored, do not try to grip it, but start CPR.

 If you think the unconscious state is the result of a spinal injury, don't try to readjust the victim unless he or she begins to vomit.
-In this event, roll the person onto his or her side in one swift motion and do your best not to jostle the head and back.
-Don’t move someone who might have a spinal injury unless necessary.
+In this event, roll the person onto their side in one swift motion and do your best not to jostle the head and back.
+Do not move someone who might have a spinal injury unless necessary.